hoytech/quadrable/README.md

 ### Sparseness

 Obviously creating a full tree with 2^256 possible key paths is impossible.
 Fortunately, there is [an optimization](https://www.links.org/files/RevocationTransparency.pdf) that lets us avoid creating this number of nodes.
 If every empty leaf contains the the same value, then all of the nodes at the next level up will have the same hash.
-And since all these nodes have the same hashes, the nodes on the next level up from there will also have the same hashes.
+And since all these nodes have the same hashes, the nodes on the next level up from there will also have the same hashes, and so on.

 ![](docs/sparse.svg)

-So by caching the value of the empty sub-tree at depth N, we can easily compute the hash of the empty sub-tree at depth N-1.
+By caching the value of the empty sub-tree at depth N, we can easily compute the hash of the empty sub-tree at depth N-1.
 The technique of using cached values rather than re-computing them when needed is called [dynamic programming](https://skerritt.blog/dynamic-programming/) and has been successfully applied to many graph and tree problems.

 Quadrable makes two minor changes to this model of sparseness that help simplify the implementation:

-1. An empty leaf is given a `nodeHash` of 32 zero bytes.
+1. An empty leaf is given a nodeHash of 32 zero bytes.
 Because of the first pre-image resistance property of our hash function, it is computationally infeasible to find another value for a leaf or node that has an all zero hash.
 So, nobody can find a leaf value that is treated equivalent to an empty leaf.
 1. The hash function used when combining two children nodes has a special case override: Given an input of 64 zero bytes, the output is 32 zero bytes.
 Any other input is hashed as usual.
 Again, it is computationally infeasible to find another input that has 32 zero bytes as an output.

-The consequences of these changes is that empty sub-trees at all depths have 32 zero bytes as their `nodeHash`.
+The consequences of these changes is that empty sub-trees at all depths have 32 zero bytes as their nodeHash.
 This includes the root node, so a totally empty tree will have a root of 32 zeros.

 * All zero roots are user-friendly: It's easy to recognize an empty tree.
-* A run of zeros will compress better (or are cheaper in gas, if zero bytes are discounted), so if empty tree roots are transmitted frequently as the base case in some protocol, it may help for them to be all zeros.
+* A run of zeros will compress better (or is cheaper, if zero bytes are discounted), so if empty tree roots are transmitted frequently as a degenerate case in some protocol, it may help for them to be all zeros.
 * In some situations, like an Ethereum smart contract, using all zero values allows some minor optimizations (though it is possible to code without needing storage loads either way, by pre-computing and embedding the empty values in the contract code).

 ### Collapsed Leaves

 Although using the sparseness optimisation described above makes it feasible to simulate a binary tree with a depth of 256, it still requires us to traverse 256 nodes to get to a leaf.
-And adding a new leaf requires creating 256 new nodes and 256 invocations of the hash function.
+And adding a new leaf requires creating 256 new nodes and 256 calls of the hash function.

 In order to avoid this overhead, Quadrable uses another optimisation called *collapsed leaves*.
-In this case, whenever a sub-tree contains exactly one non-empty leaf node (implying all the other leaves are empty), this sub-tree is not stored or computed.
-Instead, only the leaf is stored.
+In this case, whenever a sub-tree contains exactly one non-empty leaf node (implying all the others are empty), this sub-tree is not stored or computed.
+Instead, only the non-empty leaf is stored.
 If the leaf is collapsed to depth N, then only N intermediate nodes need to be traversed to get to it from the root.

 ![](docs/collapsed-leaves.svg)

 The obvious issue with this approach is that we lose the ability to distinguish which of the many leaves in the sub-tree is the non-empty one.
-Even if we were to store the key hash alongside the leaf, a prover would not be able to trust this value if it was provided alongside a proof.
+Suppose we were to store the key in our database also.
+Although we could then distinguish it, somebody else would not be able to trust this value if it was provided alongside a proof.
 The consequence is that a leaf could be "moved around" within a sub-tree, without affecting the root.

-In order to prevent this, we need to hash the path information along with the leaf's value when computing a collapsed leaf's `nodeHash`:
+In order to prevent this, we hash the path information along with the leaf's value when computing a collapsed leaf's nodeHash:

     leafNodeHash = H(depth || H(key) || H(value))